-Step 2: Responding to Others Step 2- 10% - March 2
+b) Step 2: Responding to Others Step 2- 10% - February 29

 Students are expected to offer helpful, supportive, and resourceful consultation and feedback to their peers by responding to at least two other ITP Loop postings.
 Each response should be approximately 200 to 250 words.
 The responses will be assessed based on length and depth of response (i.e., illustrative of critical reflection and integration).
+You will also be expected to engage with the responses from your peers or instructor.